- Live Online Programs

 Please contact our Learning Solutions Specialists at +1 212-854-3395 for a personal conversation to learn more.

-Engaging, fascinating, and challenging yet always relevant and practical, this program equips you with new insights, tools, and skills in the field of behavioral science to inform and optimize your business strategies by better understanding and influencing people's behavior.
+Engaging, fascinating, and challenging yet always relevant and practical, this program equips you with new insights, tools, and skills in the field of behavioral science to inform and optimize your business strategies by better understanding and influencing people's behavior — whether its consumers, coworkers, or clients.
 Specifically, you will walk away knowing:

-- The fundamental aspects of behavioral science all leaders need to understand
+- The fundamental aspects of behavioral science all decision makers need to understand

 - A proprietary Full Cycle Approach to Applying Behavioral Science™ developed for applying the most important insights from behavioral science